Originally Published in May 2012 in Writes for All Magazine

 “That’s the second time today you’ve pointed a gun at me,” he says.

 “That’s the second time today you’ve scared the shit out of me,” I say.

-I don’t drop my hand right away, keep the gun pointed and my finger on the trigger and we stare at each other.
-The air is thick, hard to breathe, and a bead of sweat breaks out on my forehead.
+I don’t drop my hand right away, keep the gun pointed and my finger on the trigger.
+The air is thick, a bead of sweat creeping down the side of my forehead.
 Then Mike’s mouth quivers and he breaks into a dumb smile.
-My mouth does the same and Mike laughs so I laugh, put my gun away, and start the car, turn on the radio and reverse out of the parking lot and Mike and I laugh the whole way home.
+My mouth does the same and Mike laughs so I laugh.
+I put my gun away and start the car, turn on the radio and reverse out of the parking lot and Mike and I laugh the whole way home.